paritytech/metadata-portal/README.md

 - Owner of the repository accepts the PR
 - Github action is triggered to regenerate and re-deploy the Github Page

-## How to use it?
+## Deployment
+### Requirements
+1. install https://github.com/paritytech/parity-signer to your signing device

+### Steps

-You can self-host the metadata-portal for your set of chains
+You can use Github Pages to host the metadata-portal for your set of chains
 1. Fork this repo
+2. Edit `config.toml`
-2. Add/remove chains from `config.toml`
+   1. Add/remove chains
+   2. Edit signer's name and public key.
+The key can be exported from [parity-signer](https://github.com/paritytech/parity-signer)
 3. Configure GitHub Pages to build from `gh-pages` branch (`Settings` -> `Pages` -> `Source`)
 4. Edit domain name in:
    1. `homepage` field in `package.json`